Frequently Asked Questions (FAQs)

 Will I need to have another surgery?

 This is your decision to discuss with your doctor.
 We always recommend anyone undergoing surgery to get a second opinion from another doctor.
-Some of our clients have elected to not undergo another surgery and others have had no relief of symptoms after surgery.
+Some of our clients have elected to not undergo another surgery and others have undergone removal or revision surgery and had no relief of symptoms after surgery.

 How is your firm qualified to represent me?

 St. Clair’s combination of medical, legal and judicial briefing experience enables her to quickly analyze case facts and issues.
-St. Clair prosecutes cases upon receipt of the client’s contract, in complete contrast to advertsing firms that gather and warehouse files for years.
-Readily available for free consultations, the office also releases a monthly enewsletter and quarterly reports of the status of the litigation in trial or settlement.
+St. Clair prosecutes cases upon receipt of the client’s contact, in complete contrast to advertsing firms that gather and warehouse files for years.
+Readily available for free consultations, the office also releases a monthly enewsletter and answers question about the status of the litigation in trial or settlement.

-From across the country, lawyers, medical professionals and clients refer clients and cases to Carolyn St. Clair.
+From across the country, lawyers, medical professionals and clients refer clients and cases to Carolyn St. Clair, RN, BSN, JD, PLLC.
 Limiting the docket to injury cases that can be proved to a jury by scientific and medical evidence, St. Clair understands the multiple health, legal and financial issues that overwhelm injured clients and is accessible to them by phone and email.

 She has been recognized by her peers for inclusion in the exclusive organizations including: